 7 out of 10 B .
 C . post – secondary students financially unstable : survey

-You are currently viewing 7 out of 10 B .
-C . post – secondary students financially unstable : survey
+Artistic representation for 7 out of 10 B .
+C . post - secondary students financially unstable : survey

 C. students are struggling with student debt, and 60 per cent are concerned about their financial stability.
 The survey also revealed that 40 per cent of students are struggling to manage their finances, while 30 per cent are worried about their future career prospects.
 30% of students are worried about their future career prospects.
 The survey highlights the growing financial anxieties among B.C.